 The peace lily is one attractive foliar plant with an interesting spathe that will help reduce moisture in the air.
-Classic Victorian era plants such as English ivy, parlor palm and Boston fern provide elegant notes to décor while removing some of that stickiness from the air.
+Classic Victorian-era plants such as English ivy, parlor palm, and Boston fern provide elegant notes to décor while removing some of that stickiness from the air.
 It is possible that reducing humidity with plants like these can help keep excess moisture from the air and possibly save your sagging wallpaper and musty back room.

 The plants listed above all tolerate or crave moisture but a surprise plant for reducing humidity is Tillandsia, which cannot tolerate excess moisture at all.
 However, it absorbs most of its moisture from the air, making it great for absorbing humidity.
-This is because it is an epiphyte and does not live in soil.
-Instead, the plant attaches to a log or rock, inserts itself into a tree crotch or snuggles into a crevasse.
+This is because it is an epiphyte and does not live in the soil.
+Instead, the plant attaches to a log or rock, inserts itself into a tree crotch, or snuggles into a crevasse.

 This little plant is also called air plant because of its epiphytic nature and ability to live in a soilless situation and still feed and water itself.
 The fun part about Tillandsia is the many forms, some of which have bright flowers.
 You can also mount Tillandsia on many different media or simply place them in a decorative bowl or directly on a shelf.
-They are easy to care for and may eventually produce little pups that you can divide, making even more humidity absorbing houseplants.
+They are easy to care for and may eventually produce little pups that you can divide, making even more humidity-absorbing houseplants.